-Without naming Trump, Obama talks health care, immigration
+Without naming Trump, Obama defends merits of globalism

 - Later, Merkel will attend NATO meetings alongside Trump

-Berlin (CNN)Former President Barack Obama discussed health care, immigration and faith during a joint appearance with German Chancellor Angela Merkel before a huge crowd in Berlin Thursday.
+And, in a nod to the uneven boons of globalization that have divided societies and enabled the rise of outsider nationalist candidates in the US and in Europe, they said more needed to be done for those who have been left behind.

-The former president did not mention President Donald Trump directly, in line with his desire not to get pulled into a political confrontation with his successor.
-But many of his remarks on immigration, health care and the threats to the international order and to human rights clearly spelled out a worldview that is at odds with that of the current president.
+Obama did not mention Trump directly or weigh in on any of his specific policies, in keeping with his desire not to get pulled into a political confrontation with his successor.

+But many of his remarks on immigration, health care, foreign aid, the economy, education, threats to the international order and to human rights clearly spelled out a worldview that is at odds with that of the current president.

+And the fact that many thousands of young Germans turned out to applaud him was testimony to the former president's enduring appeal in parts of Europe, where the Trump presidency is being viewed with dread.

+Obama and Merkel had a conversation about democracy, civic engagement and faith a few yards away from the place where the Berlin Wall wound around the Brandenburg Gate as it divided the city between 1961 and 1989.
+Merkel held up her own experience growing up in the East to show how even great political change is possible.

-Obama warned Thursday that "progress" towards universal health care made during his presidency was in peril as Republicans try to repeal his signature domestic achievement.
+The former US leader, who counts Merkel as among his closest political friends and allies, warned that "progress" towards universal health care made during his presidency was in peril as Republicans try to repeal his signature domestic achievement.

 "My hope was that I was able to get 100% of people health care while I was president.
 We didn't quite achieve that, but we were able to get 20 million people health care who didn't have health care," he said.